 SKY ECC is the only secure messaging app completely protected from brute force attacks.
 This penetration testing proves it.
 You might be able to brute force your way into the device, but with SKY ECC—it’s locked down tight.
 Most of all though, the most secure part of SKY ECC is that it’s easy to use.

 One of the biggest problems in the ultra-secure messaging space, is apps and services that are hard to use and have poor user experience.
 SKY ECC is simple, intuitive, and punches way above its weight class feature for feature with other secure apps—and you’ll enjoy using it.
 A secure messaging app you don’t use isn’t helping you stay secure.

-If you’d like to know more about SKY ECC, get in touch and we will connect you with a local office.
+If you’d like to know more about SKY ECC, get in touch and we will connect you with a local partner.
 You can also visit our online store to see the latest devices on offer!